 After my great grandparents married, they had one child together, my grandmother.

 My great grandfather, my great grandmother, & my grandmother when she was little:

-My grandmother grew up first in Roxbury and later in Dorchester.
-She was legally blind from congenital cataracts.
+My grandmother was legally blind from congenital cataracts.
 She had a difficult time growing up, partly because she was legally blind, and partly because she was Jewish.
 She went to a school that was predominantly non-Jewish and where only Catholic holidays were celebrated (which really is not that different than today in my any areas).
 She felt pretty excluded much of the time.

 When my mother was five or six, a Catholic priest came to the door and told my grandmother that my mother would "go to hell" (these are the words I remember) if my mother did not start going to church.
 My grandfather did not go to church, so my mother had to walk to church by herself every Sunday.
 My mother was raised Catholic by a Jewish mother and a non-practicing Catholic father.

 My Jewish heritage has always been the most "confusing part" of me, especially as a child.
 When I was little and asked what my nationality was, I would always say Irish, Italian, Jewish.
 I remember being told that I could not be Jewish if I was Catholic.
 I would ask my mother why I wasn't Russian and Austrian.
 It was a pretty complicated thing to explain to a child.